 Figure 1 demonstrates a 61-year-old healthy male who suffered a chainsaw injury.
 The patient presented to the Emergency Department with a first metatarsophalangeal joint laceration and associated extensor hallucis longus tendon injury.
 Tetanus status was assessed, antibiotics administered, and irrigation performed in the emergency department.
-MRI revealed a greater than 2 cm gap at the extensor hallucis longus tengreater than 2 cm gap at the Figure 3: Wound to lateral leg following cat bite.
-Wound healed in 8 weeks extensor hallucis longus ten- with debridement, local wound care, and compression.
+MRI revealed a greater than 2 cm gap at the extensor hallucis longus tendon.
+Surgical repair was required for irrigalongus tendon.
+Surgical re- Figure 3: Wound to lateral leg following cat bite.
+Wound healed in 8 weeks pair was required for irriga- with debridement, local wound care, and compression.